Updated on: 11/13/2019

 In the study, Dr. Loder indicated that the number of reported injuries from backyard trampoline accidents peaked at an estimated 110,000 in 2004.
 The response to the peak in accidents led to sweeping changes in regulation and safety improvements, including the introduction of safety net enclosures that are now standard on trampolines.

 It’s presumable that these changes in safety standards have contributed significantly to the decrease in the number of trampoline-related injuries that are reported on an annual basis, but safety advocates say there’s no reason to celebrate just yet.

-“The truth is, 80,000 injuries each year is still a lot of injuries, and most of them are to children,” says attorney Chris Davis of Davis Law Group.
+“The truth is, 80,000 injuries each year is still a lot of injuries, and most of them are to children,” says Seattle personal injury lawyer Chris Davis of Davis Law Group.
 “I’m a firm believer that parents hold all of the power when it comes to preventing these types of injuries, and that all it really takes to make a difference is diligent adult supervision.”